adidvar/path-tracer/README.md

 ## To do

  - Implement support for multiple scene files
- - Integrate an Octree for optimized scene management
+ - Integrate with BVH
- - Add multithreading for faster rendering
+ - Move code to OpenCL